plopezbar/lab-sql/README.md

 You'll be using the `INSERT INTO` statement for this purpose.
 You can some info [here](https://cloud.google.com/bigquery/docs/reference/standard-sql/dml-syntax).

-For your convenience, we provide you some example dummy data.
+For your convenience, we provide you with some example dummy data.
 These dummy data may not readily work with your database depending on how you have designed your database.
 You may need to change them to the appropriate form.
 You should only insert data into the table you have created.

 ### Cars